Neutral / cushion / high arch

 A rubber material comprises the outsole of the Spirit 7 OLX.
 It stretches in the entire outsole for durability.
 It also gives added cushioning without affecting flexibility.

 For maximum grip on varied trail surfaces, the outer sole has the 14 OLX carbide tip studs.
 There are eight studs in the forefoot, one in the arch area and the remaining five studs are placed in the heel.
 These carbide studs are more durable compared to steel, and they perform well on ice and muddy surfaces.

-The midsole of the Icebug Spirit 7 OLX makes use of the compression molded EVA.
+The midsole of the Icebug Spirit 7 OLX makes use of a low-drop, compression-molded EVA.
 The EVA foam is lightweight and responsive in nature.
 It efficiently absorbs impact during landing and disperses it evenly for a smoother transition.